luis-miguel-miranda/ucsak-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm start-api`

+Runs the Python based API server in the development mode.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\